 Applicants must bring to the audition copies of their scores and a CD of a least two of the pieces.
 Choose any three of the following:

 - One original work for studio orchestra (the combination of big band and symphony) with or without jazz soloist(s).

 - One original work for big band with or without jazz soloist(s).

 - One original work for either orchestra or chamber group with our without jazz soloist(s).

 - One original work utilizing MIDI or computer electronic sources.
 This piece may be for electronic sound sources only, or combination of electronic and acoustic instruments.
-If a prospective student has no access to MIDI or does not work with electronic media, and additional original acoustic piece for large ensemble of their choice may be substituted for this requirement.
+If a prospective student has no access to MIDI or does not work with electronic media, an additional original acoustic piece for large ensemble of their choice may be substituted for this requirement.

 - Demonstrate ability to improvise and play with a rhythm section at a professional level of advancement.

-- Prepare ten selections (including two ballads) in different jazz styles, moods, and tempos to be performed from memory.
+- Prepare ten selections (including two ballads) in different jazz styles, moods, keys, and tempos to be performed from memory.